m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * pattern matching and multiple inheritance promote bad habits and may be worth just avoiding entirely.
  * fancier functions/types found in cats/scalaz need care.
 I wouldn't say ban them; I would say require code review (and maybe an explicit example of what the code would look like without that function/type) for each new concept so that you're only introducing new constructs where they pay their way.
  * This is doubly true of streaming libraries or anything else very advanced.
 They're very much worthwhile where needed, but make sure you're justifying them rather than cargo-culting.
- * Shapeless is mostly hacks around stuff that should have been in the language; when you need it you need it, and it's relatively "non-infectious", so don't worry much about using it.